mariamaOlive/mariamaOlive/README.md

 ![Header](./github-header-image.png)

-<p align="center">I'm a master's student in computer science :computer:, always curious and ready to learn.
+<p align="center">I'm a master's student in computer science, always curious and ready to learn.
 I started exploring data and visualizations during my undergraduate studies.
 Recently, I joined EDISS, an Erasmus Mundus program that focuses on developing software systems that integrate data science and machine learning solutions.
-In my work journey, I also had the opportunity to work as a mobile developer :iphone:, mainly iOS and Ionic.</p>
+In my work journey, I also had the opportunity to work as a mobile developer, mainly iOS and Ionic.</p>